1977 WHA playoffs: (E1) Quebec Nordiques vs. (W2) Winnipeg Jets

 A loud Winnipeg crowd gave the team a two-minute standing ovation that had to see referee Bill Friday chase the team off the ice to get the national anthem started prior to the start of the television broadcast for Game 6.
-A tough first period saw the Jets lead 4-3, but the rest of the game saw Winnipeg dominate Quebec with hits and shots that saw them score four goals in the second and third periods each.
+A tough first period saw the Jets lead 4–3, but the rest of the game saw Winnipeg dominate Quebec with hits and shots that saw them score four goals in the second and third periods each.
 Quebec coach Marc Boileau was incensed enough that Friday ejected him from the bench for his conduct with ten minutes to go in the game; he later told the press that with the circus being in town ten days prior, they "forgot to take back one of their clowns."
 Boileau received a $500 fine while Friday retorted that "I survived 12 years in that other league and five in this one, and I've never been fired.
 Can he say the same?"
 11,461 people were on hand to watch Game 7 in Quebec.
 A scoreless first period was credited by Quebec players as key to the rest of the game.
 Eleven seconds into the second period, Bob Fitchner stole a pass from Ulf Nilsson intended for Anders Hedberg and made a breakaway for a successful shot on Joe Daley to give Quebec the lead.
 Boileau's decision to use his three heavy defensemen in Curt Brackebury, Steve Sutherland and Fitchner to combat the Winnipeg "Hot Line" of Bobby Hull, Anders Hedberg and Nilsson, paid off, as the line was shut out.
-59 seconds after the Fitchner goal, Marc Tardif scored a goal of his own to give Quebec a 2-0 lead as the goal barrage soon became apparent, with even an 80-foot shot by J.C.
+59 seconds after the Fitchner goal, Marc Tardif scored a goal of his own to give Quebec a 2–0 lead as the goal barrage soon became apparent, with even an 80-foot shot by J.C.
 Tremblay saw Daley mishandle it for a resulting goal.
 The series-winning goal was scored by Real Cloutier at 6:29 in the second period as Quebec won 8–2.
-Serge Bernier had 14 goals (tied with teammate Real Cloutier) and a league-leading 22 assists for the postseason, which was a mark not matched for one postseason in the WHA or NHL.
+Serge Bernier had 14 goals (tied with teammate Real Cloutier) and a league-leading 22 assists for the postseason (surpassing the previous playoff record of 19 assists held by Bobby Orr in the 1972 Stanley Cup playoffs and Ulf Nilsson (ice hockey) in the 1976 WHA playoffs), and which was a mark not matched for one postseason in the WHA or NHL until 1983 when Rick Middleton scored 22 assists and Wayne Gretzky scored 26 assists in the 1983 Stanley Cup playoffs.
 For his efforts, he was named WHA Playoffs MVP.
 Boileau publicly felt the championship was a vindication for him, as he had previously been fired by the NHL's Pittsburgh Penguins a year earlier.